The SALSA MLPA Probemix P140 HBA is an in vitro diagnostic (IVD)1

 gene to large segmental duplications of the complete alpha-globin gene cluster, including the regulatory elements.
 Duplication of one or both HBA

 genes is clinically benign.
-However, alpha-globin gene duplication leads to a more severe phenotype in beta-thalassaemia patients because it aggravates the balance between alpha- and beta-globin chains.
+However, when co-inherited with a beta-thalassaemia mutation, alpha-globin gene duplication leads to a more severe phenotype in beta-thalassaemia patients because it aggravates the balance between alpha- and beta-globin chains.

 The SALSA MLPA Probemix P140-C1 HBA contains 45 MLPA probes with amplification products between 130 and 481 nucleotides (nt).
-This includes 34 probes for the alpha-globin gene cluster and its flanking regions.
-Furthermore, this probemix also contains one probe specific for the Hb Constant Spring mutation in HBA2
+This includes 34 probes for the alpha-globin gene cluster and its flanking regions, including one probe specific for the Hb Constant Spring mutation in HBA2

-which will only generate a signal when the mutation is present.
+which will generate a clear signal (>10% of the mean peak height of all reference probes in the sample) when the mutation is present.
 In addition, 11 reference probes are included that detect autosomal chromosomal locations.
-Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mlpa.com
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com

 Eight probes are present that detect sequences in the HBA

 genes.
 This includes two probes for HBA2

 intron 2, two probes for HBA1